 Ayurveda Diets to Beat Summer Heat

 Ayurveda describes summertime as a pitta season, it is a season when Pitta gets aggravated and effect’s metabolism, creates heat in the mind, effect’s digestion and the other such body conditions.
 In summer Pitta becomes aggravated, overheated and form instability in a body.

-According to Ayurveda, our body is governed by three functionaries known as doshas Vata, Pitta and Kapha.
+According to Ayurveda, our body is governed by three functionaries known as doshas Vata, Pitta, and Kapha.
 The basic principle to be healthy and fit is to keep in control and to balance doshas.
-In summer keeping Pitta in balance is necessary, for cooling of body.
-Below are some of the ayurvedic cooling foods list that can help you to balance pita.
+In summer keeping Pitta in balance is necessary, for cooling of the body.
+Below are some of the ayurvedic cooling foods list that can help you to balance pitta.

 Type of food you must eat

 Type of cooling food you must eat